foxbunny/duckweed-devtool/docs/manual.md

 The top portion is called the 'scrubber' (the term comes from video editing software), and is used to jump to different parts of the state.
-The lower portion of the panel is called the diff panel and displays the model state at the given scrubber position with some hints about the differences compared to the previous state.
+The lower portion of the panel is called the main panel and displays either the model inspector or the performance chart.

 ## The scrubber controls